cs480x-21c/02-DataVis-5Ways/README.md

 # d3

 Best for last. d3 was by far the most interesting tool to use for this assignment.
 The amount of customization and options you have is daunting.
 I decided to try and recreate the graphs I had already made and then add some more functionality to try and test what is possible withing d3.
+Make sure to test out index.html on a local server (I used a web server chrome extension)

 Looking at the graph, you can see it is quite basic and similar to my other graphs, just that alone was a much harder feat in comparison to something like Flourish or scatterplotonline.
 The difference being, after getting that basic functionality of the graph, I was able to expand upon that and add extra data, I'll talk about this in the Achievements section below.